jean553/rust-chat-server/README.md

 We use `unwrap` as we want the program to stop if the TCP socket cannot be opened.

-### 2 - Creates a dynamic array to store all the client senders
+### 2 - Create a dynamic array to store all the client senders

 Everytime a new client connects to the server, a new thread is started.
 The thread handles all the messages sent to the server from the client.